 1. Enterprise IT roadmap

 An enterprise IT roadmap is a presentation of a company’s strategic IT plans on its way toward achieving its business objectives.
-It helps to conceptualize an enterprise architecture vision through mapping out a range of initiatives and projects, like digital transformation, change management, and legal changes.
+It helps to conceptualize an enterprise architecture vision through mapping out a range of initiatives and projects, like digital transformation, change management, enterprise service management, and legal changes.

 2. IT project roadmap